 Easy Wild Rice Stuffing

-This easy wild rice stuffing is packed with whole-grain wild rice, apples, cranberries, nuts, and your favorite gluten-free or regular bread.
-It’s a delicious twist on stuffing (or dressing) and so easy to make.
+This easy wild rice stuffing is packed with a whole-grain wild rice blend, apples, cranberries, nuts, sunflower seeds, and a secret healthy ingredient that helps the rice stick together much like bread stuffing.
+It’s a delicious, gluten-free, higher-fiber twist on stuffing (or dressing) and so easy to make.

-It deserves a spot on your holiday or weeknight dinner table.
+It deserves a spot on your Thanksgiving, holiday, or weeknight dinner table.

 Why This Recipe Works

-• It’s gluten-free, so everyone can enjoy it, even if they’re on a gluten-free or wheat-free diet.
+• Gluten-free, so everyone can enjoy it, even if they’re on a gluten-free or wheat-free diet.

-• It’s fast and easy.
+• Fast and easy.
 Once your rice is cooked, it takes about 10 minutes to assemble this recipe and 30 minutes to bake, saving you valuable time and oven space.
 It’s also an ideal side dish for a weeknight dinner.

 Recipe Ingredients

-Here are the main ingredients needed to make wild rice stuffing.
-Substitutions and variations are in the section below.
+Here are the main ingredients for wild rice stuffing.
+Substitutions and variations are listed below.

 Be sure to check out the recipe card below for the complete list of ingredients with measurements.